wangneng100/dev/Markdown-Resume/Resume.md

 - **Architect | TIBCO Software Inc. | Stafford, TX**								May 2019 - Present

-  - Analysis Elasticsearch performance issue, redesign the indices schema and refactory the backend code.
+  - Analyze Elasticsearch performance issue, redesign the indices schema and refactory the backend code.
 Improve the response speed for more than 30%.

   - Provide technical expertise and leadership in the design, development, and delivery of TIBCO AuditSafe Enterprise Edition using Spring Boot, Docker, and Kubernetes technologies.